Home » North American Cuisine » American Cuisine » 6-Ingredient Coconut Milk Pumpkin Pie (Dairy-Free)

 Fridge: Vegan pumpkin pie should be kept in the fridge because coconut milk spoils at room temperature.
 Also, because pumpkin pie simply tastes better cold!
 It can be refrigerated for up to 5 days.

-Can I substitute cooked kabocha squash with canned pumpkin puree?
+Can I substitute cooked squash for canned pumpkin puree?

 How do I prevent my pie from cracking?